ROCm/rocBLAS-Examples/Patterns/Multi-stream/README.md

-# rocBLAS-Examples multi-stream symv
+# rocBLAS-Examples multi-stream
-This example presents an input matrix 'A' which is 'N × N' symmetric matrix stored in upper triangular mode, input vectors 'X', 'Y' of size 'N x incx' and 'N x incy' respectively and 'Alpha' and 'Beta' are scalar values transferred from host (CPU) to the device (GPU) and calling the rocblas symv (symmetric matrix vector product) function.
-The Results are transferred from device to the host and compared against a CPU implementation and displayed.
+This example presents an input matrix 'A' which is 'N × N' symmetric matrix stored in upper triangular mode, input vectors 'X', 'Y' of size 'N x incx' and 'N x incy' respectively and 'Alpha' and 'Beta' are scalar values transferred asynchronously from host (CPU) to the device (GPU) and calling the rocblas symv (symmetric matrix vector product) function.
+The Results are transferred asynchronously from device to the host and compared against a CPU implementation and displayed.
 This example uses the helper::GPUTimer which can be viewed to see how hip API calls can be used to time computation in a stream using events.

 ## Documentation
 Run the example without any command line arguments to use default values (N=5, alpha=1, beta=1, incx=1, incy=1).